Understanding Technical Debt

 Debt Service

-One of the important implications of technical debt is that it must be serviced.
-That is, once you incur a debt there will be interest charges in the form of rework.
+One of the crucial implications of technical debt is that it must be serviced.
+That is, once you incur a debt, there will be interest charges in the form of rework.

-If the technical debt grows large enough, eventually the company will spend more on debt servicing than it invests in increasing the value of its other assets.
-A common example is a legacy code base in which so much work goes into keeping a production system running (e.g. "servicing the debt") that there is little time left over to add new system capabilities.
+If the technical debt grows large enough, eventually, the company will spend more on debt servicing than it invests in increasing the value of its other assets.
+A typical example is a legacy code base in which so much work goes into keeping a production system running (e.g., "servicing the debt") that there is little time left to add new system capabilities.
 With financial debt, analysts talk about the "debt ratio," which is equal to total debt divided by total assets.
-Higher debt ratios are seen as more risky, which seems true for technical debt, too.
+Higher debt ratios are more risky, which is also true for technical debt.

 Attitudes Toward Technical Debt

 Like financial debt, different companies have different philosophies about the usefulness of technical debt.
-Some companies avoid taking on any debt at all; others see debt as a useful tool and want to use it wisely.
+Some companies avoid taking on any debt; others see debt as a helpful tool and want to use it wisely.

-Commercial teams generally have a higher tolerance for technical debt than do their technical teams.
-Executives want to understand the tradeoffs involved, whereas some technical teams believe that the only correct amount of technical debt is zero.
+Commercial teams generally have a higher technical debt tolerance than their technical teams.
+Executives want to understand the tradeoffs involved, whereas some technical teams believe zero is the only correct amount of technical debt.
 This avoidance by technical teams results from failed communications with the commercial teams regarding the existence and implications of technical debt.

-Most agree that it is reasonable to incur debt late in a release cycle, but commercial teams sometimes resists accounting for the time needed to pay it off on the next release cycle.
-The main issue seems to be that, unlike financial debt, technical debt is less visible, so people have an easier time ignoring it.
+Most agree that incurring debt late in a release cycle.
+Still, commercial teams must work on accounting for the time required to pay it off on the next release cycle.
+The main issue is that technical debt is less visible than financial debt.
+Hence, people have an easier time ignoring it.

 How do You Make an Organization’s Debt Load More Visible?

 One way is to maintain an initiative (or project) technical debt list.
 Each time a technical debt is incurred, the tasks needed to pay off that debt are entered into the tracking system along with an estimated effort and schedule.
-The debt backlog is then tracked and any unresolved debt more than 90 days old is treated as critically past due.
+The debt backlog is then tracked, and any unresolved debt over 90 days old is treated as critically past due.

-This approach can be used to increase visibility into the debt load and debt service work that needs to occur within or across release cycles.
-It also provides a useful safeguard against accumulating the "credit card debt" of a mountain of tiny shortcuts mentioned earlier.
-You can simply tell the team, "If the shortcut you are considering is too minor to add to the debt-service list/product backlog, then it’s too minor to make a difference; don’t take that shortcut.
+This approach can increase visibility into the debt load and debt service work that needs to occur within or across release cycles.
+It also safeguards against accumulating the "credit card debt" of a mountain of tiny shortcuts mentioned earlier.
+You can tell the team, "If the shortcut you are considering is too minor to add to the debt-service list/product backlog, then it's too minor to make a difference; don't take that shortcut.
 We only want to take shortcuts that we can track and repair later."

 Technological Relevance is not Technical Debt

-Some organizations inappropriately lump costs associated with technological relevance as a kind of technical debt.
-The goal of budgeting effort for technological relevance is to avoid product obsolescence.
-These expenses generally focus on work required to assure systems work properly with future versions of operating systems, third-party libraries, programming language improvements, etc. Most product lifecycle plans cannot account for or predict third party release cycles, or appropriately account for the impacts of these externally driven changes.
+Some organizations inappropriately lump costs associated with technological relevance as technical debt.
+The goal of budgeting efforts for technological relevance is to avoid product obsolescence.
+These expenses focus on work required to ensure systems work correctly with future versions of operating systems, third-party libraries, programming language improvements, etc. Most product lifecycle plans cannot account for or predict third-party release cycles or appropriately account for the impacts of these externally driven changes.
 Consider accounting for technological relevance separately from technological debt.

 Different teams will have different technical debt credit ratings.
 The credit rating reflects a team’s ability to pay off technical debt after it has been incurred.

 One innovative approach is to track technical debt versus team velocity.
-Once a team’s velocity begins to drop as a result of servicing its technical debt, the team focuses on reducing its debt until its velocity recovers.
-Another approach is to track rework, and use that as a measure of how much debt a team is accumulating.
+Once a team's velocity drops due to servicing its technical debt, it focuses on reducing its debt until its velocity recovers.
+Another approach is to track rework and use that as a measure of how much debt a team is accumulating.
 This remaining debt should be managed as part of the initiative backlog with a high priority.

 Retiring Debt